Are We Setting Recovery Weights Too Low? Insight From an FBT Therapist

 I totally agree.
 If we now acknowledge that anorexia occurs in people of higher weights—a phenomenon often, and problematically, called “Atypical Anorexia”—then shouldn’t a BMI target as low as 18.5 be abandoned in favor of individualized recovery weights?

 In fact, weight suppression researcher Michael Lowe was present at the plenary.
-During the Q&A he proposed that rather than using a categorical definition of weight recovery (a single BMI number) we should use a continuum—for example, the recovered patient’s BMI relative to their pre-illness BMI.
+During the Q&A, he proposed that rather than using a categorical definition of weight recovery (a single BMI number), we should use a continuum—for example, the recovered patient’s BMI relative to their pre-illness BMI.

 How Are Recovery Weights Established in Research and Practice?

 Unfortunately, there is very little consensus on how to determine whether a patient with a restrictive eating disorder is at a recovered or healthy weight.
 This affects research and practice.
-If researchers define recovery based on an 18.5 BMI and this weight is really too low for many people with anorexia, what does this mean for the research studies?
-For one thing, in clinical trials a lower percentage of people would be deemed “recovered”, showing our treatments to be even less successful than we believe them to be.
+If researchers define recovery based on an 18.5 BMI, and this weight is really too low for many people with anorexia, what does this mean for the research studies?
+For one thing, in clinical trials, a lower percentage of people would be deemed “recovered,” showing our treatments to be even less successful than we believe them to be.

 But it has bigger implications for the potential for patients to truly recover.
 If we set recovery weights higher, maybe more people will be treated to full recovery.
 Setting the BMI bar so low means we’re not insisting on full weight recovery for all people.
 As Laura Collins points out, the effect of this is that only those who are privileged enough to be in genetically smaller bodies may ever actually reach recovery.

 And what are the ramifications for practitioners?
-There may not yet be an established way to determine a recovery weight—consequently, many patients may never recover.
+There may not yet be an established way to determine a recovery weight.
+Consequently, many patients may never recover.
 If we acknowledge that gaining to a healthy body weight is a prerequisite for full psychological recovery, then we are dooming many people in larger bodies to a life of purgatory in which they remain insufficiently sick to need intensive treatment, but never achieve full recovery.

-How Practitioners Set Recovery Weights
+How Do Practitioners Set Recovery Weights?

 In one recent paper, Jocelyn Lebow, Leslie A. Sim, and Erin C. Accurso surveyed 113 child and adolescent eating disorder treatment providers inquiring about the methods used to determine weight restoration in clinical practice.
 Their findings show: